Programme Health Check

 - Timing: we identify the best time to perform the health check

 The health check has been designed so that it is easy to gather data from as many participants as we want.
-Investors can save their responses and return to them at another time and leave comments alongside individual indicators to either explain their scores or provide suggestions for improvement.
+Stakeholders can save their responses and return to them at another time and leave comments alongside individual indicators to either explain their scores or provide suggestions for improvement.

 There are two phases to developing an improvement plan: prioritising capacity building needs and planning the strategic approach.
 After we have decided what to focus on, we write a development plan detailing how we are going to make the improvements.
-This could also be applied to form part of an organisational strategy or sphere plan.
+This could also be applied to form part of an organisational strategy or business plan.

 There are a range of online resources including: